This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 Lucan’s hand shot out, seizing the guard’s arm in a vice-like grip.

 The man’s face twisted in shock.
-His attempt to speak was choked off by terror.
-He almost moved to grab Lucan’s hand but stopped himself.
-Lucan was not sure if that first reaction was based in fear or training, but credit to the man for mastering himself in the moment.
+Terror choked off his attempt to speak.
+He almost moved to grab Lucan’s hand, but stopped himself.
+Lucan was unsure whether that first reaction was based on fear or training, but he gave credit to the man for mastering himself in the moment.

-Lucan’s expression remained impassive as the figure missed The Arcadia.
+Lucan’s expression didn’t change as the figure missed The Arcadia.
+It was disappointing, sloppy.

-Lucan turned back to the hatch, his anger simmering but once again under control.
-He felt a little better after indulging that side of him.
-He always did.
+Lucan turned back to the hatch, his anger smoldering but contained.
+He felt better.
+He always did after indulging that side of himself.

 He stepped inside his skyship and paused.

-He paused at the threshold, glancing once more at the storm and battle beyond.
+He paused at the threshold, glancing once more at the storm and madness beyond.

-“…and again it falls to me,” he muttered grimly before disappearing into the depths of The Inquisitor.
+“Again, it falls to me,” he said.
+The hatch slammed.
+He vanished into the depths of The Inquisitor.

 Copyright © 2025 Halcyon Days Novel - All Rights Reserved.